Where We Work

 Malawi

-Malawi is the 4th poorest country in Africa.
+Malawi is the 4th poorest country in the world.
 Most of its families lack funds to send their daughters to school beyond the elementary level.
 Fewer than 5% of girls in Malawi finish high school.
 Half of all girls are married before age 18, which continues the cycle of extreme poverty.
 Per capita income is $516/year.
 We partner with local schools and award university scholarships to the best and brightest among them.